Rafayjiwani/Circle-Mouse-Movement/README.md

     ```
 3. Clone this repository or download the `circular_mouse_movement.py` file.

+4. or just copy the code and paste it in your .py file

 ## Usage
 1. Import the `round_move_mouse` function from `circular_mouse_movement.py`.
 2. Call the `round_move_mouse` function with the desired size parameter.